 The Back Story

 I first became aware of the Mandans in early 2009 whilst contemplating a forthcoming trip to Washington DC to participate in Wales Smithsonian Cymru at the invitation of the Welsh Government.
 In the course of a musing conversation, my late friend and colleague the poet Iwan Llwyd told me of Prince Madog, John Evans and the hunt for the ‘Welsh Indians’ – the Mandans being the tribe most immediately associated with the myth.
 Later, that summer, I asked Mandan elder and former tribal Chair Alyce Spotted Bear what she thought of the ‘Welsh connection’ and immediately regretted it.
 She’d never heard of it – and her eyes hardened at the idea.
 It’s not difficult to see why; why would you want to claim ancestry from a European oppressor?
-Fortunately, by the time I arrived in Fort Berthold I’d largely moved on from Eurocentric notions of ‘kinship’.
+Fortunately, by the time I arrived in Fort Berthold I’d long been cynical of Eurocentric notions of ‘kinship’.

 If you tap in the word ‘Mandan’ in the course of an on-line image trawl, you will open a window on a vivid world of nineteenth century paintings and photographs that challenge the boundaries of anthropology and art.
 Today we most immediately think of George Catlin as a painter – but he viewed himself as an explorer whose great endeavour was to document cultures that he saw as being doomed.
 Nowadays he’d perhaps be a Simon Reeve or a Bruce Parry.
 Nevertheless, along with those of Karl Bodmer and Edward S. Curtis, his works are important documents of Native ways of life – and, in curiously circular fashion, have played a significant role in establishing contemporary cultural identity on the Fort Berthold Reservation, forming the core imagery of large murals that adorn communal meeting spaces.